 Gates open at 8:45am.
 We start school at 8:55am when the school bell goes.
 We would encourage children to be in the school playground from 8.45am to avoid lateness and the stresses this can bring.
 Any child arriving after 8:55 must enter by the school office and parents must explain why their child is late.

-Presently at the school office – only cash and cheques
+Presently at the school office – you can order online using the ParentPay website.

 You have to apply through Derby City Council School Admissions Team.